taniajasmin/Vehicle-Inspection-Analyzer/README.md

 - Logs are saved automatically to scanno_ai.log in the root folder.
 - Logging can be modified or disabled via logging.basicConfig in main.py.

+## Limitations

+Scanno AI is optimized for accuracy and performance, but the following limitations apply:
+- Supported Files: Only .pdf, .jpg, .jpeg, and .png files are accepted.
+- File Size: Large reports (≈50 MB +) may fail or timeout due to API limits.
+- Token Limit: gpt-4o supports up to ~128k tokens (~300 pages).
+Very long reports should be summarized in chunks.
+- Retries: Each request retries up to 3 times on network/API failure.
+- No Memory: Every request is stateless; Scanno does not store or recall previous uploads.
+- Fixed Personality: Scanno always speaks as “your smart car inspection expert in Qatar.”
+Behavior and tone are not configurable.
+- Local Logging: Logs are written to scanno_ai.log; persistent storage depends on your hosting environment.

 ## Summary:
 - AI backend is production-ready.